 Note: This recipe also works in a large crockpot if you want to do it at home someday, but I leave out most of the water, just putting a little in the sauce jars to clean them out some and dumping that in the crockpot.
 I then cook it on low for about 4 hours.

+You can use a 12″ Dutch Oven such as ones by Lodge or Camp Chef for this recipe.
 Comment below and tell us where you camped and tried this recipe!!

 Dutch Oven Meaty Lasagna

 - 1 lb hamburger